adamtilson/wie-2021w/wie-2021-sse.md

 Finally, if the user lands safely, we wish to notify them how much fuel they have left.
 This acts as a high score.

-This is a crazy long blong, so it's included in the starter code:
+This is a crazy long line, so it's included in the starter code:

 ![Fuel 5](res/fuel-5.png)